Aliases for ERCC1 Gene

 The product of this gene functions in the nucleotide excision repair pathway, and is required for the repair of DNA lesions such as those induced by UV light or formed by electrophilic compounds including cisplatin.
 The encoded protein forms a heterodimer with the XPF endonuclease (also known as ERCC4), and the heterodimeric endonuclease catalyzes the 5' incision in the process of excising the DNA lesion.
 The heterodimeric endonuclease is also involved in recombinational DNA repair and in the repair of inter-strand crosslinks.
 Mutations in this gene result in cerebrooculofacioskeletal syndrome, and polymorphisms that alter expression of this gene may play a role in carcinogenesis.
 Multiple transcript variants encoding different isoforms have been found for this gene.
 The last exon of this gene overlaps with the CD3e molecule, epsilon associated protein gene on the opposite strand. [provided by RefSeq, Oct 2009]

 GeneCards Summary for ERCC1 Gene

 ERCC1 (Excision Repair Cross-Complementation Group 1) is a Protein Coding gene.
-Diseases associated with ERCC1 include ercc1-related xeroderma pigmentosum and cerebrooculofacioskeletal syndrome 4.
-Among its related pathways are Cell Cycle / Checkpoint Control and Chks in Checkpoint Regulation.
-GO annotations related to this gene include protein C-terminus binding and single-stranded DNA binding.
+Diseases associated with ERCC1 include cerebrooculofacioskeletal syndrome 4 and ercc1-related xeroderma pigmentosum.
+Among its related pathways are DNA Damage and Chks in Checkpoint Regulation.
+GO annotations related to this gene include protein domain specific binding and single-stranded DNA binding.